sweetsyjerome/Text-label-prediction/README.md

 # Text-label-prediction
 Text label prediction with different input methods : frequency, topic and word embedding

-The code will
+The code will :

-Download the labelled tasks from the label-studio plattform
+Download the labelled tasks from the label-studio platform

-Extract your annotation together with the labels from the downloaded data
+Extract the annotation together with the labels from the downloaded data

 Preprocess the textual data and use different textual models (TF-IDF, CBOW, Bag of Words and LSA)